MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-msched.md

 <!-- Description-Source-ADMX -->
 This policy setting allows you to configure Automatic Maintenance activation boundary.

-The maintenance activation boundary is the daily schduled time at which Automatic Maintenance starts
+The maintenance activation boundary is the daily schduled time at which Automatic Maintenance starts.

 - If you enable this policy setting, this will override the default daily scheduled time as specified in Security and Maintenance/Automatic Maintenance Control Panel.